• Skip to primary navigation

 LED Current Formula with ohms law:

-To find current (I) when button is pressed:
+To find the current (I) when we press the button:

 I = (Vcc − VLED) / R